milenmk/laravel-blacklist/README.md

 1. Choose which word lists to use (system blacklist, profanity, or both)
 2. Customize the blacklisted terms in each list

+> **Note:** If you don't publish the config file, the package will use the default configuration with the 'blacklist' mode enabled.

 ### Configuration Options